miklevin/MikeLev.in/_posts/2023-05-06-reverse-chronological-writing-is-the-natural-order.md

 date: 2023-05-06
 title: Reverse Chronological Writing is the Natural Order
 headline: "I Discovered the Natural Order of Writing: Reverse Chronological"
-description: As the author, I explore how reverse chronological writing is the natural order for blogging.
+description: I explore how reverse chronological writing is the natural order for blogging.
 I discuss the history of writing, how technology has changed the way we write, and the instinctive feeling of starting with a blank page that comes with reverse chronological order.
 This is the format that satisfies our human need to start at the top of a blank page every time.
 keywords: reverse chronological, writing, journal entries, formative experience, personality type, arrow direction, blogging software, subtlety, nuance, life, magic spell, traditional blogging, logs, ledgers, scrolls, text editors, word processors, cursor, electronic media, top-to-bottom, left-to-right, right-to-left, software tricks, blank page, fresh page, night/day, sleep/wake cycle, micro-inversions, blog post, blog, readers
 categories: text editors
 permalink: /blog/reverse-chronological-writing-is-the-natural-order/